AliG-123/EmployeeWebApp/README.md

 ## Contributing

-Contributions to JPAProjectFinal are welcome!
+Contributions to EmployeeWebApp are welcome!
 Please fork the repository and submit a pull request with your changes.

 ## License

-JPAProjectFinal is released under the MIT License.
+EmployeeWebApp is released under the MIT License.
 See `LICENSE` for details.